ROCprofiler-SDK callback tracing services#

-Callback tracing services provide immediate callbacks to a tool on the current CPU thread when a given event occurs.
-For example, when tracing an API function, e.g. hipSetDevice, callback tracing invokes a user-specified callback before and after the traced function executes on the thread which is invoking the API function.
+Callback tracing services provide immediate callbacks to a tool on the current CPU thread on the occurrence of an event.
+For example, when tracing an API function such as hipSetDevice, callback tracing invokes a user-specified callback before and after the traced function executes on the thread invoking the API function.

-During tool initialization, tools configure callback tracing via the rocprofiler_configure_callback_tracing_service function:
+During tool initialization, tools configure callback tracing using:

 rocprofiler_status_t